 Criminal investigations will be conducted at a pace set by the

-victim, not the law enforcement officer.
-Victims will be informed
+victim/survivor, not the law enforcement officer.
+Victim/survivors

-until the investigative process is complete.
+Prosecutor’s Office until the investigative process is complete.

-given by the victim to law enforcement.
+be given by the victim/survivor to law enforcement.

 No arrest or referral to the Prosecutor’s Office will occur

-not the same for every person who is victimized.
+that justice is not the same for every person who is victimized.

 Criminal investigations that do not result in arrest or referral